Make Every Word Count: Adaptive BA with Fewer Words: Abstract

 \section{Abstract}

-Byzantine Agreement is a key component in many distributed systems.
+Byzantine Agreement (BA) is a key component in many distributed systems.
 While Dolev and Reischuk have proven a long time ago that quadratic communication complexity is necessary for worst-case runs, the question of what can be done in practically common runs with fewer failures remained open.
-In this paper we present the first Byzantine Broadcast algorithm with $O(n(f+1))$ communication complexity, where $0\leq f\leq t$ is the actual number of process failures in a run.
+In this paper we present the first Byzantine Broadcast algorithm with $O(n(f+1))$ communication complexity in a model with resilience of $n=2t+1$, where $0\leq f\leq t$ is the actual number of process failures in a run.
 And for BA with strong unanimity, we present the first optimal-resilience algorithm that has linear communication complexity in the failure-free case and a quadratic cost otherwise.